Great Backyard Bird Count

-Great Backyard Bird Count**

 - Check out our Bird ID Cards which are a great tool for beginning birders.

-- Be sure to also check out the Cornell Lab of Ornithology’s free birding app Merlin to help with your identification.
+- Be sure to try the Cornell Lab of Ornithology’s free birding app Merlin to help with your identification.

 - Find advice for birding with groups (and a printable Bird Count Tally Sheet) at our eBirding with students page.

 If you and your students get “hooked on helping” through citizen science, you can continue with other projects and BirdSleuth resources.
 Our Most Wanted Birds Kit for middle schoolers scaffolds a long-term citizen-science project!

 If you like the idea of exposing your students to nature your local environment, consider giving GBBC a try!
 Let us know in the comments if you participated and share your experience and ideas.
 You can also share your bird-friendly actions on our Action Map.